iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

 incorporates aspects of the state, action, and reward signals; it is actuated after crossing a prespecified threshold such as the difference between the expected and realized reward.
-A *blind* trigger acts independently of these signals; for example, it can be actuated after a certain number of time steps are elapsed or actuated randomly at each time step with a prespecified probability.
+A *blind* trigger acts independently of these signals; for example, it can be actuated after a certain number of time steps has elapsed or actuated randomly at each time step with a prespecified probability.
 A **bandit meta-controller** <d-cite key="schaul2019adapting"></d-cite> may be employed to choose the switching hyperparameters (e.g. termination probability, mode length, informed threshold) at the beginning of each episode to maximize episodic return and prevent additional hyperparameter tuning.
 Finally, **homeostasis** <d-cite key="turrigiano2004homeostatic"></d-cite> can be added when using trigger thresholds (e.g. for informed triggers), which adapts the switching threshold to a target rate across the course of training, again for ease of hyperparameter tuning.
 Note that these dimensions are so richly diverse that we end the associated discussion to maintain any notion of brevity, and we summarize these facets of mode-switching in Table 1.